-Azerbaijani carpets are well-known all over the world for their quality and high artistic value.
-This carpet can become a wonderful investment for your house: it will serve for several centuries and not only will lose its colours and attractiveness but will become even more valuable and expansive.
+Azerbaijan carpets are well-known all over the world for their quality and high artistic value.
+This carpet can become a wonderful investment for your house: it will serve for several centuries and not only will lose its colors and attractiveness.
+But it will become even more valuable and expansive.

 However to buy a really quality piece you need to know several things about carpet making in Azerbaijan and I am happy to share them with you:

-1) Carpets of Azerbaijan can be flat-weave and pile weave.
-The most popular type of flat-weave rugs produced now in Azerbaijan are called “Soumak” and “Kilim” and produced from sheep wool.
-Carpets and “Soumak” have absolutely different production process and patterns.
-“Soumak” rugs made in the north of the country are more expansive than those which are produced in the south because they have higher density.
+- Carpets of Azerbaijan can be flat-weave and pile weave.
+The most popular type of flat-weave rugs produced now in Azerbaijan is called “Soumak” and “Kilim”.
+“Soumak” rugs made in the north of the country are more expensive than those which are produced in the south.
+Because they have a higher density.

-2) Carpets with complicated pattern and delicate ornaments have high density and it is more difficult to make them.
-Have a look at the carpet below, it has very large elements, the central field has very few details and the border is also very simple.
-So this rug was produced very quickly, has low artistic value and most probably low density (see point 9 on how to check it).
-The price for this rug shouldn’t be high.
+- Carpets with a complicated pattern and delicate ornaments have high density.
+It has very large elements, the central field has very few details.
+So this rug has low artistic value and most probably low density.

-3) There are seven carpet producing regions in Azerbaijan: Baku, Shirvan, Quba, Tabriz, Qarabagh, Ganja and Qazakh.
-Each region had its own technology, typical patterns and colors.
+- There are seven carpet producing regions in Azerbaijan: Baku, Shirvan, Quba, Tabriz, Qarabagh, Ganja, and Qazakh.
+Each region had its own technology, typical patterns, and colors.

-4) Main colors used in Azerbaijani carpets are red, blue, green, yellow and cream.
-Carpets which have turquoise background for example are most probably produced in Iran as there it is a very popular color.
-Every region has its popular colour palettes and by knowing them you can easily identify where the carpet is coming from.
+- You can see these main colors in Azerbaijani carpets are red, blue, green, yellow and cream.
+Carpets which have a turquoise background.
+Every region has its popular color palettes and you can easily identify where the carpet is coming from.

-5) Azerbaijani carpets are mostly made from wool (lamb or sheep).
-There is only one silk producing region in Azerbaijan which is Sheki.
+- Azerbaijan carpets materials are mostly wool (lamb or sheep).
+There is only one silk producing in Sheki.
 The amount of produced silk is very little, due to that reason the prices for a real silk carpet made in Azerbaijan are extremely high.
-Most of the shops in Baku sell Persian style silk carpets produced in China (sometimes also hiding this information from buyers).
+Most of the shops in Baku sell Persian style silk carpets.
+And they are not Azerbaijan Production.
+It may be even China production (sometimes also hiding this information from buyers).